 Logix offers engineering tables and the online One Minute Engineer.
 Both resources comply with prevailing and accepted concrete design standards and conventions.
 Logix perscriptive engineering covers a wide range of typical residential applications and thus for many XtraComfort Logix ICF homes additional site specific engineering is not required to obtain a building permit.

 When you built with Logix Pro, the finished walls in your XtraComfort Logix ICF home will have an effective R-value of R25.
 Higher R-value levels an be achieved by upgrading to Logix Platinum Series (R28) or using the Logix D-Rv Panell (up to R37).

 Your home's effective thermal performance will be enhanced by the 5 day thermal lag provided by the high-mass concrete core in the Logix exterior walls.

 And finally, due to the monolithic nature of Logix construction, your home will be inherently air-tight.
 In fact, 9 of the most common 19 air-leakage trouble spots shown below are inherently solved by regular Logix construction.
 And the remaining 10 air-leakage trouble spots are addressed by incremental construction techniques listed in the High Performance Homes application page.

 To learn how all these elements work together to create truly superior energy efficiency and significant energy savings - read "The ICF Effect on Energy Efficiency" article.

 "So How Much Does An XtraComfort Logix ICF Home Cost Compared To A Traditionally Built Home?"

 Every home, homeowner, builder and region are different and there are many variables in play that make it difficult to arrive at a consistently accurate rule of thumb.
-But here is an example that illustrates the general economics of Logix, given typical lumber prices and prevailing interest rates:
+But here is an example that illustrates the general economics of Logix, given typical lumber prices and interest rates.

 Above grade, let's assume the cost of an unfinished Logix ICF wall can cost in the range of $4 - $7 more per square foot than an ordinary 2x6 stick-framed wall.